belieflab/kaminBlocking/README.md

 # 🧠 Kamin Blocking

-This psychological task investigates the Kamin blocking phenomenon, where participants predict outcomes based on their interactions with different stimuli.
+This psychological task investigates the [Kamin blocking phenomenon](https://en.wikipedia.org/wiki/Blocking_effect), where learning the predictive value of a cue B is impaired given that B is simultaneously paired with cue A which has been previsouly paird with the outcome.
+Thus A is a already a good predictor of the outcome, thus the intuition is: 'no need to learn from B, given that A already predicts the outcome', or A blocks B.

 In the **social version**, participants are presented with co-workers (represented as emojis) and need to predict whether they will help or sabotage their efforts.
 In the **non-social version**, subjects associate foods with allergic reactions.

 ## 🚀 Getting Started